 Top Tip 1: Don’t gossip

 This might seem obvious but you never know who you are talking to in a school.
 That friendly face could be a TA, teacher or parent volunteer.
-Anything said could easily be misunderstood and reported back to your agency.
-Making life very difficult for everyone and, potentially, meaning you don’t get to work in that school again.
+Anything said could easily be misunderstood and reported back to your agency, making life very difficult for everyone.
+Because of misunderstandings, potentially, you might find that you don’t get to work in a professional capacity in that school again.
 Further advice on working with adults can be found here.

 Top Tip 2: Marking work